• Skip to primary navigation

 Yes, this is a great salad to make in advance; keep it in the fridge or in a cool place until you are ready to serve.

-Make the vinaigrette 4-5 days in advance in a sealed container (glass jars are perfect) so that it can be shaken up before adding to your salad.
-Just bring it to room temperature first.
+• Make the vinaigrette 4-5 days in advance in a sealed container (glass jars are perfect) so that it can be shaken up before adding it to your salad.
+Just bring it to room temperature first as the oils may harden.

-Keep it in a covered container in the fridge, and it will be good to eat for at least 2-3 days after it has been dressed.
+• Keep your leftover pumpkin salad in a covered container in the fridge, and it will be good to eat for at least 2-3 days after it has been dressed.

-Also great as a pie filling with cheese (I love halloumi or mozzarella).
+• Also great as a pie or wrap filling with cheese (I love it with halloumi or mozzarella).

-Make sure that your spinach leaves are completely dry for this; otherwise, they could go limp and soggy.
+For packed lunches, you must ensure that your spinach leaves are completely dry; otherwise, they could go limp and soggy.

-Portion the pumpkin salad into your containers; keep the dressing in a separate container to add to the salad just before eating.
+Portion the pumpkin salad into your containers, but keep the dressing in a separate container to add to the salad just before eating.

 Recommended Equipment